mcfiredrill/mcfiredrill.github.io/_posts/2014-09-21-liquidsoap-getting-started.md

 # What this tutorial covers

-* setting up a stream with a backup playlist, live dj input via harbor, and emergency backup single file
+* setting up a stream with a backup playlist, live dj input via harbor, and
+* emergency fallback broadcast to a single file
 * mp3 and ogg output to icecast
 * dumping output to a file